lorentzben/host-microbe-interaction-protein/content/citations/scanesProteinMetabolism2021.md

 "Lysine and methionine are the first limiting amino acids for growth (Bornstein and Lipstein, 1975)." ([Link](zotero://open-pdf/library/items/GASDAVLC?page=1) )

-"20.2 DIGESTION OF PROTEINS Proteins are digested in the gastrointestinal tract to amino acids and dipeptides together with tripeptides.
+<a id="^193699"></a> "20.2 DIGESTION OF PROTEINS Proteins are digested in the gastrointestinal tract to amino acids and dipeptides together with tripeptides.
 The predominant site for protein digestion is the small intestine.
 The amino acids and peptides are absorbed in the small intestine." ([Link](zotero://open-pdf/library/items/GASDAVLC?page=2) ) ^193699

 "Mechanical grinding by the gizzard Chemical denaturation by the low pH Enzymatic proteolysis by pepsin" ([Link](zotero://open-pdf/library/items/GASDAVLC?page=2) )